A course for educators and school professionals:

 Hidden accordion for closing.

-There are two courses available: one for grades K–7 and the other for grades 8–12.
+Two courses are available: one for grades K–7 and the other for grades 8–12.
 Both courses are also available in French: AISE m à 7 and AISE 8 à 12.

-EASE K–7 will only show up on your dashboard under “Registered Courses” if you are eligible.
-Currently only B.C. educators are eligible to take EASE K–7.
-If you fall into this category but don’t see EASE K–7 on your dashboard, email OSBC.Online@gov.bc.ca.
+EASE K–7 will only appear on your dashboard under “Registered Courses” if you are eligible.
+B.C. educators, school-based professionals and early years professionals are eligible to take EASE K–7.
+If you fall into this category but don’t see EASE K–7 on your dashboard, contact OSBC.Online@gov.bc.ca.

-The average completion time is approximately three hours; however, completion times may vary based on learning styles and degree of interaction.
+The average completion time is approximately three to four hours, but completion times may vary, based on learning styles and degree of interaction.